hajarmst211/income_tracking/README.md

 ## Project Goals
+* Provide a personal database to track the monetary flow
 * Record incoming and outgoing transactions
 * Categorize expenses to see what they spend money on every month
 * Get a clearer picture of cash flow and spending habits